songmin0/ambrosia/README.md

 - new animations, button textures, VFX
 - new splash art assets for all game menus
 - new tutorial and story assets

 ---

-### Key Bindings for Debugging
-#### *Please note that debug keys only work during combat, and are disabled in start menus/story scenes/etc
-- R = restart
-- D = debug mode
-- S = print stats for all entities
-- M = load dessert arena
-- N = load pizza arena
-- A = cycle available soundtracks
-- 3, 4 = animation tests
-- H = show help menu (this isn't really a debugging key but a real key binding)
-- L = load last save file

-### Additional Info
-All features should be accessible by playing through the entire game from the "Start" button.
-The "Load" button or the `L` key can be used to test save and reload.
-The expected behaviour is that a fresh version of the last map accessed should be loaded.

----